dhis2/performance-tests-locust/README.md

 $ docker pull dhis2/locustio:latest
 $ docker-compose up
 ```
+Note: you can also run locust without docker.
+[Read more](#Running-tests-without-docker)

 4. Run [main() method](src/main/java/org/hisp/dhis/Main.java).
     - You can run it directly via your IDE -> open `Main` class and click on a green arrow next to the `main()` method